 Criteria Range: D25:E26

-After Advanced Filtering, you’ll get the following result with the bottom or lowest 5 numerical values from the Price column.
+Advanced Filter to get the following result with the bottom or lowest 5 numerical values from the Price column.

-Now there are two columns with the model names of computer devices.
-We’re going to find the matches in similar rows and extract the filtered data with Advanced Filter.
-In Cell C26, the related logical function to find matches in the 1st row between two columns will be:
+The sample dataset below contains two columns with the model names of computer devices.
+To find the matches in similar rows and extract the filtered data with Advanced Filter, enter the following formula in Cell C26,

 =B5=C5